njonkers/magento-DPD_Shipping/README.md

 magento-DPD_Shipping
 ====================

-You can find the official release here: http://www.magentocommerce.com/magento-connect/dpd-shipping.html
+You can finde the latest release here: https://github.com/DPDBeNeLux/magento-DPD_Shipping/archive/master.zip For connecting to DIS: DPD Integration Services